thumbnail image

 Other Chapter Activities

-As members participate in ikebana-related activities, they also learn about other arts related to Japanese culture, including tea ceremony, silk painting, koto music, sumi-e brush painting and Japanese cooking.
+As members participate in Ikebana-related activities, they also learn about other arts related to Japanese culture, including tea ceremonies, silk painting, koto music, Sumi-e brush painting, and Japanese cooking.

 Monthly Meetings